BenReev3s/Plagiarism-Detection-Webapp/README.md

 ## How the Plagiarism Checker works?

-1. The Plagiarism Checker uses a simple UI giving the user a choice to select files or drop and drag them.
-Once prompted that the files are uploaded, you can proceed to click check to output the similarity.
-The user must upload more than 1 file.
+- The Plagiarism Checker uses a simple UI giving the user a choice to select files or drop and drag them

+- A dir(uploads) contains all files uploaded.
+Files uploaded are given unique id's and resorted so the most recently uploaded file is compared

+- The app allows multiple file upload and will compare the most recently uploaded file against the rest of files

-2. The plagairisim checker will take multiple files and compare a file against the rest.
-It will output the content of the files and show a rating to the right of it stating the similarity.
-The rating can be from 0-1.
+- user can uplaod multiple files and then upload a single file after that they want to compare against the rest.
+The most similar files content is shown on the left of the drop box.
+A list of the files used in comparison is found below the drop box with a given rating of similarity from 0 - 1

-3. As the files are checked, the files are sent to the Sqlite database.
-This is so the user can compare newly uplaoded files against previous submissions.